Step 4: Case Synthesis

 Question_2 Was it ethical for Engineer B, a registered professional engineer, to sign and seal documents which are the work of others using a CADD system, workin...

-Question_304 From a virtue ethics perspective, does Engineer B exhibit the character trait of professional courage and accountability when assuming full responsibi...
+Question_304 From a virtue ethics perspective, does Engineer B demonstrate the professional virtues of diligence, integrity, and prudence when affixing a seal to d...

 Conclusions (26)